 The most important two things to remember about the menopause are that you are not alone and there are things you can do to ease your symptoms.

 Talking to other women can be an enormous help.
 The benefits of knowing that it’s not just you and having the support of other women shouldn’t be underestimated.
 There is an increasing number of menopause groups, especially on Facebook, and it’s well worth checking some of them out.
-They are full of advice, kindness and laughter too sometimes and if you’re embarrassed about talking about what you’re going through, the anonymity of an online group can really help.
+They are full of advice, kindness and sometimes laughter too and if you’re embarrassed about talking about what you’re going through, the anonymity of an online group can really help.

 Hormone replacement therapy (HRT)